itsvinayak/node-red-contrib-dictionary/README.md

 }
 ```

-## What this node do :
+## What this node does:

-this node takes a dictionary/json and allows user to create a other dictionary, based on user keys and value ( path of objects )
+this node takes a dictionary/json and allows the user to create an other dictionary, based on user keys and values ( path of objects )

 **Input:**